CodeOx/Starlings/README.md

 # Starlings
-Simulation of a flock of starlings
+Simulation of a Flock of Starlings